 Surveys are one of the most common techniques used by businesses to assess the interest of and collect feedback from their consumer base.
 The post-trade show survey has been around almost as long as trade shows have; and while the scope of conventions have adapted and grown throughout the years, survey styles have remained virtually the same.

 One of the best ways to get feedback about your trade show investment is to conduct a survey of your visitors.
-You can use a survey to find out why attendees visited your exhibit and what they found intriguing about your brand.
+You can use a survey to find out why attendees visited your custom trade show exhibit and what they found intriguing about your brand.
 This information will help you make adjustments for future shows such as changing the size of your booth space, tweaking interactive engagements and improving overall ROI by implementing a continual improvement process.

 - Did you glean that the engagements simply weren’t meaningful or memorable to your visitor?